Skip to main content

 Sub-agents and per-call identity

 Real applications often have several distinct flows running inside the same process — a triage agent, a billing agent, a coding agent.
-To attribute calls to a sub-agent without re-initializing the SDK, use egisai.set_context():
+There are three ways to pin a sub-agent identity, in order of preference:

 Resolution precedence

-When attributing a call, the SDK uses the first identity it finds in this order:
+When attributing a call, the SDK walks a multi-tier resolver and uses the first identity it finds:

-Explicit calls always win over auto-detection — you never lose the ability to override.
+Explicit agent() and set_context calls always win over auto-detection — you never lose the ability to override.

 Why the system prompt matters